Barrett Strong: Early life

-Strong was born in West Point, Mississippi, on February 5, 1941, the only boy in a family of six children born to Barrett Strong Sr., a minister.
+Strong was born in West Point, Mississippi, on February 5, 1941, the only boy of six children born to Barrett Strong Sr., a minister.
 His family moved to Detroit, Michigan, when he was four years old, and his father bought him a piano soon after.
-Strong began singing at Hutchins Middle School in Detroit, where his classmates included Aretha Franklin and Lamont Dozier.
+Strong began singing at Hutchins Intermediate School in Detroit, where his classmates included Aretha Franklin and Lamont Dozier.

 Career

 Tamla Records and Motown

 Strong was among the first artists signed to Berry Gordy's fledgling label, Tamla Records, and was the performer (vocal and piano) on the company's first hit single, "Money (That's What I Want)", which was recorded live at the music studio where other legendary artists would eventually record.
 The song reached No. 2 US R&B in 1960.
-Gordy later disputed claims that Barrett had part in writing this song, stating that Strong's name was only included because of a clerical error.The single was originally released on Tamla, Motown's first label, but was then leased to the Anna label as it was getting airplay, and it was on the Anna label that it was a hit.
+Gordy later disputed claims that Barrett had part in writing this song, stating that Strong's name was only included because of a clerical error.
+The single was originally released on Tamla, Motown's first label, but was then leased to the Anna label as it was getting airplay, and it was on the Anna label that it was a hit.
 It sold over one million copies, and was awarded a gold disc by the RIAA.

 "Money" was later recorded by a number of acts, including the Beatles, the Rolling Stones, Led Zeppelin, the Kingsmen, Richard Wylie and His Band, Jerry Lee Lewis, the Searchers, the Flying Lizards, the Sonics, and Buddy Guy.
 Strong expressed that he co-wrote "Money" with Gordy and Janie Bradford; and his name appears on the song's original copyright registration with the United States Copyright Office.

 In the mid-1960s, Strong became a Motown writer lyricist, teaming with producer Norman Whitfield.
 Together, they wrote some of the most successful and critically acclaimed soul songs ever to be released by Motown, including "I Heard It Through the Grapevine" by both Marvin Gaye and Gladys Knight & the Pips; "War" by Edwin Starr; "Wherever I Lay My Hat (That's My Home)" by Marvin Gaye; "Smiling Faces Sometimes" by the Undisputed Truth; and the long line of "psychedelic soul" records by the Temptations, including "Cloud Nine", "I Can't Get Next to You", "Psychedelic Shack", "Ball of Confusion (That's What the World Is Today)", and "Papa Was a Rollin' Stone", amongst others.

 Strong received a Grammy Award for Best R&B Song in 1973 for "Papa Was a Rollin' Stone".
 Strong and Whitfield also co-wrote the ballad "Just My Imagination (Running Away with Me)", a 1971 Billboard No. 1 that also marked the last Temptations single to feature original members Eddie Kendricks and Paul Williams.